townteki/townsquare/docs/implementing-cards.md

 #### Multiple choice reactions

+> !!!
+M2 not sure if there is any react ability that have choices !!!

 A few cards provide reactions that have more than a yes or no choice.
-For example, !!!
-M2 not sure if there is any react ability that have choices !!!.
 In these cases, instead of sending a `handler` method, a `choices` object may be provided.
 Each property under the `choices` object will be used as the prompt button text, while the value will be the function to be executed if the player chooses that option.
 The option to decline / cancel the ability is provided automatically and does not need to be added to the `choices` object.

 ```javascript
 this.reaction({